Reichbread/BattleDex/README.md

 # BattleDex
 A Bot for battle with BallsDex bots!

-# How make a own BattleDex bot
+# How add those features to your BallsDex bot

 Install zip file of the folder and extract in a folder you will create and name Battledex